 On Porus Ridge Road, between Winfield Lane and Arrow Head Trail, I discovered an entrance gate.
 I slammed on the brakes, took my camera and walked onto the property to collect wonderful impressions – before the gardener discovered me.

-Unfortunately entering the property outside visitor season is prohibited, but I was allowed a quick look around and a few photograph.
+Unfortunately entering the property outside visitor season is prohibited, but I was allowed a quick look around and a few photographs.

 All my exertions were forgotten as I viewed Glass House in complete solitude.
 It consists of a single room that’s 16.8 times 9.6 m long.
 All four outer walls are completely transparent, and there’s no classical separation of rooms.
 Different areas are indicated by fixtures and fittings.